 by Mike Ratliff

-14 For this reason I bow my knees before the Father, 15 from whom every family in heaven and on earth is named, 16 that according to the riches of his glory he may grant you to be strengthened with power through his Spirit in your inner being, 17 so that Christ may dwell in your hearts through faith—that you, being rooted and grounded in love, 18 may have strength to comprehend with all the saints what is the breadth and length and height and depth, 19 and to know the love of Christ that surpasses knowledge, that you may be filled with all the fullness of God.
-(Ephesians 3:14-19 ESV)
+14 For this reason I bow my knees before the Father, 15 from whom every family in heaven and on earth derives its name, 16 that He would grant you, according to the riches of His glory, to be strengthened with power through His Spirit in the inner man, 17 so that Christ may dwell in your hearts through faith; and that you, being rooted and grounded in love, 18 may be able to comprehend with all the saints what is the breadth and length and height and depth, 19 and to know the love of Christ which surpasses knowledge, that you may be filled up to all the fullness of God.
+Ephesians 3:14-19 (NASB)

-24 Now I rejoice in my sufferings for your sake, and in my flesh I am filling up what is lacking in Christ’s afflictions for the sake of his body, that is, the church, 25 of which I became a minister according to the stewardship from God that was given to me for you, to make the word of God fully known, 26 the mystery hidden for ages and generations but now revealed to his saints.
-27 To them God chose to make known how great among the Gentiles are the riches of the glory of this mystery, which is Christ in you, the hope of glory.
-28 Him we proclaim, warning everyone and teaching everyone with all wisdom, that we may present everyone mature in Christ.
-29 For this I toil, struggling with all his energy that he powerfully works within me.
-(Colossians 1:24-29 ESV)
+24 Now I rejoice in my sufferings for your sake, and in my flesh I do my share on behalf of His body, which is the church, in filling up what is lacking in Christ’s afflictions.
+25 Of this church I was made a minister according to the stewardship from God bestowed on me for your benefit, so that I might fully carry out the preaching of the word of God, 26 that is, the mystery which has been hidden from the past ages and generations, but has now been manifested to His saints, 27 to whom God willed to make known what is the riches of the glory of this mystery among the Gentiles, which is Christ in you, the hope of glory.
+28 We proclaim Him, admonishing every man and teaching every man with all wisdom, so that we may present every man complete in Christ.
+29 For this purpose also I labor, striving according to His power, which mightily works within me.
+Colossians 1:24-29 (NASB)

 This passage describes our union with Christ as us being in Him.

-20 And we know that the Son of God has come and has given us understanding, so that we may know him who is true; and we are in him who is true, in his Son Jesus Christ.
-He is the true God and eternal life.
-(1 John 5:20 ESV)
+20 And we know that the Son of God has come, and has given us understanding so that we may know Him who is true; and we are in Him who is true, in His Son Jesus Christ.
+This is the true God and eternal life.
+1 John 5:20 (NASB)

 How is this union with Christ maintained?
 It is maintained by faith.

-20 I have been crucified with Christ.
-It is no longer I who live, but Christ who lives in me.
-And the life I now live in the flesh I live by faith in the Son of God, who loved me and gave himself for me.
-(Galatians 2:20 ESV)
+20 I have been crucified with Christ; and it is no longer I who live, but Christ lives in me; and the life which I now live in the flesh I live by faith in the Son of God, who loved me and gave Himself up for me.
+Galatians 2:20 (NASB)

 It is maintained by us abiding in him and His word abiding in us.

-4 Abide in me, and I in you.
-As the branch cannot bear fruit by itself, unless it abides in the vine, neither can you, unless you abide in me.
-5 I am the vine; you are the branches.
-Whoever abides in me and I in him, he it is that bears much fruit, for apart from me you can do nothing.
-6 If anyone does not abide in me he is thrown away like a branch and withers; and the branches are gathered, thrown into the fire, and burned.
-7 If you abide in me, and my words abide in you, ask whatever you wish, and it will be done for you.
-(John 15:4-7 ESV)
+4 Abide in Me, and I in you.
+As the branch cannot bear fruit of itself unless it abides in the vine, so neither can you unless you abide in Me.
+5 I am the vine, you are the branches; he who abides in Me and I in him, he bears much fruit, for apart from Me you can do nothing.
+6 If anyone does not abide in Me, he is thrown away as a branch and dries up; and they gather them, and cast them into the fire and they are burned.
+7 If you abide in Me, and My words abide in you, ask whatever you wish, and it will be done for you.
+John 15:4-7 (NASB)

 It is maintained by feeding on him.

-56 Whoever feeds on my flesh and drinks my blood abides in me, and I in him.
-(John 6:56 ESV)
+56 He who eats My flesh and drinks My blood abides in Me, and I in him.
+John 6:56 (NASB)

 It is maintained by obeying him.

-24 Whoever keeps his commandments abides in him, and he in them.
-And by this we know that he abides in us, by the Spirit whom he has given us.
-(1 John 3:24 ESV)
+24 The one who keeps His commandments abides in Him, and He in him.
+We know by this that He abides in us, by the Spirit whom He has given us.
+1 John 3:24 (NASB)

 Those who are in union with Christ will have the mind of Christ.